 Eastern Screech Owl

-The highlight here is a 1 hour guided tram tour that takes you around most of the park.
-The ride is relaxing with a nice breeze even on hot days.
-This entertaining & informative ride is only $2, one of the best bang for your buck deals I have come across in the Tampa area.
+The highlight here is a 1 hour guided tram tour which takes you around most of the preserve The ride is relaxing and educational.
+As opposed to hiking, you will enjoy a nice breeze even on hot days.
 Along the tour, you will likely spot alligators, gopher tortoises, ospreys, tons of butterflies, and various other small wildlife.

 We learned a lot in a short period of time about the history of the preserve, different plants and mammals found within, and a general history about Florida.
-The tour guides are very informed, pointing out different types of wildlife and plant life seen in each section of the park.
-Our friendly volunteer was able to show us where the alligators typically hang out, in a location we may have never though to explore by ourselves.
+The tour guides are very knowledgeable and will point out different types of wildlife and plant life seen in each section of the park.
+Our friendly volunteer was able to show us where the alligators typically hang out, in a location we may have never thought to explore by ourselves.

-A gator seen from one of the boardwalks – it’s hiding, however, you can still glimpse some of its’ back
+A gator seen from one of the boardwalks – it’s hiding, however, you can still glimpse its’ back

 Gopher Tortoises seen along the Sand Scrub Trail